 See IRS Pub 590-B for more information about these exceptions.

 Roth IRAs don’t have RMD requirements during the account owner’s lifetime.
-IRA Beneficiaries are generally required to take distributions starting the year after the account owner’s death.
-More information on RMDs can be found in Taking required minimum distributions.
+IRA beneficiaries were generally required to take distributions starting the year after the account owner’s death.
+However, starting in 2023, most beneficiaries will now be subject to annual distributions based on their life expectancy with a lump sum in year 10.
+This applies when the original IRA owner died on or after the required beginning date (RBD).

 Depending on your individual tax situation, you may wish to consult with your tax advisor before making any IRA account decisions.
-For more information about the different types of tax penalties, please visit IRS.gov
+For more information about the different types of tax penalties, please visit IRS.gov.

 *This exemption shall apply to distributions made after December 31, 2019.